NCAR/FastEddy-model/docs/Tutorials/cases_real/WRF_coupling_case0.rst

    qsub run_mpassit.sh

 The resulting output will be named **proc.YYYY-MM-DD_HH.mm.ss.nc**.
-The proc files required to run this addendum are provided at this `Zenodo record <https://zenodo.org/records/19410452>`_.
+The proc files required to run this addendum are provided at this `MPAS Zenodo record <https://zenodo.org/records/19410452>`_.

 A further conversion step must then be performed in order to ensure that the variables output by MPAS match the requirements of **GenICBCs.py** and FastEddy.
 In this step, density and geopotential heights not provided in the standard MPAS output are derived and appended to the WRF-like output files created by MPASSIT.
 A conversion script is available in **scripts/python_utilities/coupler/**.
 You may configure **mpassit_to_fasteddy.py** with the input file **mpassit_to_fasteddy.json**, similar to the configuration of **genicbcs.json** by setting file name prefixes and date and time information for the ICBC data.
 The conversion script is run with